awsdocs/aws-transit-gateway-guide/doc_source/how-network-manager-works.md

 You can have multiple devices in a site, and you can associate a device with multiple links\.
 For examples, see [Scenarios for Transit Gateway Network Manager](network-manager-scenarios.md)\.

 You can work with one of our Partners in the AWS Partner Network \(APN\) to provision and connect your on\-premises networks\.
 For more information, see [Transit Gateway Network Manager](https://aws.amazon.com/transit-gateway/network-manager)\.

-## Network Manager quotas<a name="network-manager-limits"></a>

-Your AWS account has the following quotas related to Network Manager:
-+ Global networks per AWS account: 5
-+ Devices per global network: 200
-+ Links per global network: 200
-+ Sites per global network: 200
-+ Connections per global network: 500

-The Service Quotas console provides information about Network Manager quotas\.
-You can use the Service Quotas console to view default quotas and [request quota increases](https://console.aws.amazon.com/servicequotas/home?) for adjustable quotas\.

-For more information about Site\-to\-Site VPN quotas, see [Site\-to\-Site VPN Quotas](https://docs.aws.amazon.com/vpn/latest/s2svpn/vpn-limits.html) in the *AWS Site\-to\-Site VPN User Guide*\.